National Quality Improvement Taskforce for children and young people’s mental health inpatient services

 The Taskforce will work closely with children, young people, and their families, who must be at the centre of our work to drive rapid improvements in inpatient services.

-Several national stakeholders and experts by experience are represented on the Oversight Group and Delivery Group, and the Taskforce will draw on national and local organisations’ expertise and advice which will be essential to the Taskforce’s mission.
+Several national stakeholders and experts by experience are represented on the Independent Oversight Group and Delivery Group, and the Taskforce will draw on national and local organisations’ expertise and advice which will be essential to the Taskforce’s mission.

-The Taskforce will be holding listening events and meeting patients, families and other organisations throughout the timeline of its work.
 If you have any questions about the Taskforce please contact firstname.lastname@example.org

-Membership of the Independent Oversight Group
+Membership of the Independent Strategic Oversight Group

-The current membership of the Independent Oversight Group is detailed below, but this may change as the Taskforce draws on different expertise at different stages of its work.
+The current membership of the Independent Strategic Oversight Group is detailed below, but this may change as the Taskforce draws on different expertise at different stages of its work.